The best body cameras: wearable cameras for protection, security, and fun

 You want the newest tech: DJI seem to have ceded the 'smallest action camera' race to Insta360 for a while now, concentrating on their 'traditional' best action camera.

-You can even review it on the unbelievably crisp built-in screen, or play it back on your phone thanks to its wi-fi connection.
-The camera’s range of attachments also makes it a great choice for cyclists (in which case the classic helmet mount may be preferable).
+Otherwise, the camera’s range of attachments also makes it a great choice for cyclists (in which case the classic helmet mount may be preferable).

 Read more: DJI Action 2 review